timjogorman/RicherEventDescription/guidelines.md

 referents and events deserve some sort of annotation (Answers in the footnote \footnotemark).

-\ex. \label{test1}Mr. Stone reported that he had difficulty swallowing and shortness of breath.
+- \label{test1}Mr. Stone reported that he had difficulty swallowing and shortness of breath.

-\ex. \label{test2}The sectarian violence continued to spread in the northern city of Tikrit.
+- \label{test2}The sectarian violence continued to spread in the northern city of Tikrit.

-\ex. \label{test3}She took her car to a garage to change the oil.
+- \label{test3}She took her car to a garage to change the oil.

 \footnotetext{You should have found the following ENTITIES: Mr. Stone
 \ref{test1}, he \ref{test1}, northern city of Tikrit \ref{test2},